-- Priority was given to environmentally friendly vehicles in the purchase of vehicles. - The development of new energy vehicles was closely monitored to facilitate the fleet replacement plan.
+- Priority is given to environmentally friendly vehicles in the purchase of vehicles. - The development of new energy vehicles is closely monitored to facilitate the fleet replacement plan. - A total of six electric vehicles were purchased for driving training in order to gain early experience on necessary arrangements and facilities of using electric vehicles.